Avnet/RASynBoard-Out-of-Box-Demo/docs/RASynPuckDemo.md

 1. Power down the device
 1. Carefully remove the core board from the I/O board
 1. Power the core board using a USB-C cable to your development PC
-1. Note that a COM port will enumerate on your PC that can be used to see debug from your core board
+1. Note that a new COM port will enumerate on your PC that can be used to see debug from your core board
     1. COM settings are 115200, 8, N, 1
 1. Exercise your ML model, you should see debug